alidummar/R/ReadME.md

 # Awesome Exercise App

-Welcome to the Awesome Exercise App!
+Welcome to the R-Exercise-App!
 This R script is your personal fitness companion, designed to generate dynamic and personalized weekly workout routines for an entire month. 🏋️‍♂️💪

 ## Overview